Amber Hsiao-Yang Chou

 hachou@uw.edu

 Hi!
 I am Amber Chou (she/her).
-I am a Ph.D. student in Electrical and Computer Engineering at the University of Washington, Seattle (UW ECE), studying human-machine interaction.
-I am advised by Dr. Sam Burden.
+I am a Ph.D.
+Candidate in Electrical and Computer Engineering at the University of Washington, Seattle (UW ECE), researching human-machine interaction.

 My publishing name is Amber H.Y.
 Chou.
 I'm on Google Scholar and ORCID.